-Take a look at the people round the table and think about the value of their time…… It really focuses the mind.
+Take a look at the people around the table and think about the value of their time…… It really focuses the mind.

 How can you make sure your meetings are as productive and focused as possible?